OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 According to the above specification, `nullable` only operates within a narrow scope, wherein its translation to JSON Schema is straightforward:

 * `nullable` is only meaningful if its value is `true`.

 * `nullable: true` operates within a single Schema Object; it does not "override" or otherwise compete with supertype or subtype schemas defined with `allOf` or other applicators; and it cannot be directly "inherited" through those applicators.

 * `nullable: true` is only meaningful in combination with a `type` assertion specified in the same Schema Object. `nullable` acts as a `type` modifier, allowing `null` in addition to the specified type.

 This also solves the issues of alignment with JSON Schema:

 * Since `type` is a constraint, JSON Schema's constraint-based processing model is fully applicable.
 Interactions between `type` and other constraining assertions and applicators are unambiguous, with each constraint having independent veto power.

-* It is now clear that `nullable: false`, whether explicit or by default, _does not_ prohibit default values.
+* It is now clear that `nullable: false`, whether explicit or by default, _does not_ prohibit null values.
 Consistent with JSON Schema, an empty object allows all values, including `null`.

 ## Backwards compatibility